muziejus/media-history-of-nyc/sections/schedule.md

 city in which we live.

-* Thursday, 23 Oct: Colson Whitehead, “City Limits”; Joan Didion, “Farewell to the Enchanted City”; Mary McCarthy, “Portrait of the Intellectual as a Yale Man.”
+* Thursday, 23 Oct: Colson Whitehead, “City Limits”; Joan Didion, “Farewell to the Enchanted City”; Edith Wharton, “After Holbein.”
-* Thursday, 2 Nov: Claude McKay, “The Tropics in New York,” “If We Must Die,” “Harlem Runs Wild”; Edith Wharton, “After Holbein”; Lola Ridge, “Manhattan,” “Flotsam,” “Bowery Afternoon.”
+* Thursday, 2 Nov: Mary McCarthy, “Portrait of the Intellectual as a Yale Man”; Claude McKay, “The Tropics in New York,”
+“Harlem Runs Wild”; Lola Ridge, “Manhattan,” “Flotsam,” “Bowery Afternoon.”
 * Thursday, 6 Nov: Pedro Pietri, _Selected Poetry_; Jesús Colón, _A Puerto Rican in New York_.

 ### 3. Genre and Multiple Worlds